or4/frontend-end-interview/solid.md

 **A module should have one, and only one, reason to change.**

-Example: We have a class for example Shape and we have a method that serialize Shape.
+Example: We have a class for example `Shape` and we have a method that serialize `Shape`.

-If we implement serialize in class Shape we break this principle.
-Because mechanizm of serialization can be useful for different classes for example class Person.
-And we should create a new class like Serializer that can apply different classes.
+If we implement `serialize` in class `Shape` we break this principle.
+Because mechanizm of serialization can be useful for different classes for example class `Person`.
+And we should create a new class like `Serializer` that can apply different classes.

+This logic we can apply for formatters.
+For example if we implement `toString` method for some class `Square` it should be better if we create class `ShapeFormatter` and implement logic in it.
+It will be better to support and extend this code.

 ## OCP: The Open Closed Principle